 KMR is one such product.
 It’s manufactured to serve as a milk replacer for young or newborn kittens aged up to six weeks.

 The powdered milk lacks harmful preservatives and is easy to mix with water.
-It’s ideal for adopted kittens without a mom which still need to nurse.
+It’s ideal for adopted kittens that still need to nurse.

-If you’re in need of milk replacer for your new baby kitten, this is definitely the best choice on the market in terms of price and efficiency.
+If you need a milk replacer for your new baby kitten, this is definitely the best choice on the market in terms of price and efficiency.

 Our feline furballs have various ways of manipulating us into catering to their whims.
 However, it’s best not to spoil your pet with milk.